 Komiyama Shoten (小宮山書店)

 The store opened in 1939 and has several stories.
 The focus is on art and culture, one floor is devoted to just Mishima Yukio.
-They have books on art, fashion, design, prints, sculptures, and a very large selection of photobooks.
+They have books on art, fashion, design, prints, sculptures, and one of the largest selections of photobooks around.
+They also sell artworks, prints, phtographs, and more.
+English speaking staff are on hand.
 Fridays and Saturdays they have a garage sale at the side of the building.

 Komiyama Tokyo G

 A gallery and event space opened in July 2022 by the bookshop Komiyama Shoten.